 The code currently limits the building coverage for detached covered accessory structures in common greens and shared courts to 15% of the site area, which aligns with the 15% building coverage limitation for other accessory structures in the multidwelling zones.
-The building coverage for accessory structures in the multi dwelling zones was increased from 15% to 20% under another RICAP 10 amendment.
+This amendment also increases building coverage for accessory structures in the multi dwelling zones from 15% to 20% (see commentary for Section 33.120.208.C.3 below).
 For consistency, this amendment increases the building coverage for detached covered accessory structures in common greens and shared courts to match what is allowed in the multi dwelling zones.